nanavatirutu/Spotify_hit_prediction/README.md

   * install requirements
 	* Run `python main.py test_data.csv`
 		- we can replace `test_data.csv` with any other batch file to obtain prediction
-	* The same environment can be used to run the `Assessment.ipynb`
+	* The same environment can be used to run the `hit-song-prediction.ipynb`
 #### Next steps:
   * Research from initial insights to work on model improvement.
 	* Research and Test causation build Probabilistic model that would account for causation.